FREQUENTLY ASKED QUESTIONS:

 Do I have to come 3 times a week?

 Absolutely not!
 There are situations during the initial stages of care where multiple visits relatively close together will give the greatest benefit.
-Within a week or two however, care can often be reduced and spaced out at varying intervals that are determined for your individual treatment plan.
+Within a few weeks, however, care can often be reduced and spaced out at varying intervals that are determined for your individual treatment plan.
 Dr. Ebling believes that in addition to care in the office, a patient will obtain the maximum benefit when they actively participate in their wellness and she gives everyone specific self-care to achieve that goal.

 Can’t I adjust myself?